← All Guides

 What is the best shower chair for elderly parents?

-The Vive Shower Chair is our top overall pick for most seniors — it offers reliable safety, adjustable height, a backrest, and a 300 lb weight capacity at around $50.
+The Vive Shower Chair is our top overall pick for most seniors — it offers reliable safety, adjustable height, a backrest, armrests, and a 300 lb weight capacity at around $80.
 For seniors who need help transferring from a wheelchair into the tub, the Drive Medical Tub Transfer Bench is the better choice.

 What is the difference between a shower chair and a tub transfer bench?